rtansf/cubify/README.md

     If you are installing manually and not using Docker - you'll need to have the following installed:
         Python  https://www.python.org/downloads/
         MongoDB at: https://docs.mongodb.org/manual/installation/
-    Note: You must have MongoDB up (on default port 27107) to run the Cubify tutorials below.
+    Note: You must have MongoDB up (on listening on the default port, 27107) to run the Cubify tutorials below.

 __UBUNTU__: